particle-iot/docs/firmware/firmware.md

 ### connect()

 Attempts to connect to the Cellular network.
 If there are no credentials entered, the default Particle APN for Particle SIM cards will be used.
-If no SIM card is inserted, the Electron will enter listening mode.
-If a 3rd party APN is set, these credentials must match the inserted SIM card for the Electron to connect to the cellular network.
+If no SIM card is inserted, the {{device}} will enter listening mode.
+If a 3rd party APN is set, these credentials must match the inserted SIM card for the {{device}} to connect to the cellular network.
 When this function returns, the device may not have a local (private) IP address; use `Cellular.ready()` to determine the connection status.

 ```cpp
 // SYNTAX